 The U.S. guidelines in the 2000s informed parents to delay exposure of foods like peanuts, shrimp and soy to their children.
 It wasn’t until 2009 that researchers started learning that other countries had exposed kids to the same foods, and those children mostly avoided the associated allergies.
 New national guidelines were released in 2011, letting parents know that exposure to some of these foods was, in fact, a good thing.
 Doctors now recommend introducing allergens like peanuts as early as 4 months so that the gut can learn to recognize it.

-*Shameless plug: our friends at Lil Mixins make early introduction of peanut & egg super easy with their powders!
-Just add into breastmilk or food.
+*One more plug for our friends at Lil Mixins, which makes early introduction of peanut & egg super easy with their powders, that you can add into breast milk or food.
+(This is #notanad!
+We are just fans!)

 7) The Five D’s of Food Allergy Prevention: